treeverse/lakeFS/docs/enterprise/getstarted/quickstart.md

 3. With the token you've been granted, login locally to Docker Hub with `docker login -u externallakefs -p <TOKEN>`.

 <br>
-The quickstart docker-compose files below create a lakeFS server that's connected to a [local storage]({% link howto/deploy/onprem.md#local-blockstore %}) and spin up the following containers:
+The quickstart docker-compose files below create a lakeFS server that's connected to a [local blockstore](../../howto/deploy/onprem.md#local-blockstore) and spin up the following containers:
 * lakeFS
 * Fluffy
 * Postgres: used by lakeFS and Fluffy as a shared KV store